mc0239/SyncthingStatus/README.md

 # SyncthingStatus

+Tray menu icon as a quick Syncthing status check & a shortcut to web GUI and opening synced folders in File Explorer.

 ## Requirements

 - .NET Core 3 Runtime (Windows 10 will automatically prompt you to download it when you try to run SyncthingStatus).